Interim Government of Iran (1979): Resignation

-The Prime Minister and all members of his cabinet resigned en masse on 6 November 1979 after the American Embassy officials were taken hostage two days earlier on 4 November 1979.
-In his letter to Khomeini, Bazargan stated that "...repeated interferences, inconveniences, objections and disputes have made my colleagues and me unable to continue [meeting] our duties ...".
+Bazargan and his entire cabinet resigned on 6 November 1979, just two days after a student group approved by Khomeini took sixty-six American Embassy officials hostage.
+In his resignation letter to Khomeini, Bazargan lamented that "repeated interferences, inconveniences, objections and disputes have made [The Interim Government] unable to continue [meeting its] duties."

 Power then passed into the hands of the Council of the Islamic Revolution.
-Bazargan had been a supporter of the original revolutionary draft constitution rather than theocracy by Islamic jurist, and his resignation was received by Khomeini without protest, saying "Mr. Bazargan ... was a little tired and preferred to stay on the sidelines for a while."
-Khomeini later described his appointment of Bazargan as a "mistake".
+Bazargan had been a supporter of the original revolutionary draft constitution rather than theocracy by Islamic jurist, and his resignation was received by Khomeini without protest, who stated that "Mr. Bazargan...was a little tired and preferred to stay on the sidelines for a while."
+Khomeini later described his appointment of Bazargan as a "mistake."
 Bazargan, on the other hand, described the government as a "knife without blade."